 Neave frowned and stopped.
 Then he asked the question again and got the same answer in return.

 Yes.
 He could settle for being what he was now.

 But he didn’t know why.
 Or how.
 Some part of him beneath his unconscious mind had made a connection.
 However, he simply could not comprehend what this connection was.

 That was a lie.

 Neave frowned harder this time.
-He knew he was lying to himself, that he was making something up.
-There was something that he was hiding from himself.
+He knew he was lying to himself.
+There was something that he was hiding.
 But he didn’t know what it was.